bjoernbessert/haproxy-cert-otf/README.md

 - Build all container-images from dockerfiles/ (make build)

 - Choose your certificate generation method:
-   - Local CA: Import the root-CA (ca.crt) into your client/browser or replace the ca-files with your own
+   - Local CA: Import the Root CA (ca.crt) into your client/browser or replace the ca-files with your own
    - TODO: HTTP-method: Set an url where you can get the certs in *.pem-format

 - docker-compose up -d